-Many years ago I asked my traditional stock broker the how-long-to-recover question, and he proudly pointed to a chart of the S&P on his wall that I swear was 12 feet long.
+Many years ago I asked my traditional stock broker the how-long-to-recover question, and he proudly pointed to a chart of the S&P on his wall that must’ve been 12 feet long.
 It actually covered two walls.
-I felt like I was at a tennis match as I glanced back and forth through history.
+I had to turn 90 degrees just to take in the whole thing.

-It showed over looooong periods of time that despite numerous crashes and corrections and bear markets, the stock market ultimately marches higher on a nominal basis.
+It showed that indeed, over long periods of time—despite numerous crashes and corrections and bear markets—the stock market eventually marches higher on a nominal basis.
 My broker was beaming.

-But I did notice one thing about this sideways totem pole stretched across his walls.
+But I noticed something in the sideways totem pole.
 Over the past 100 years or so, there were a handful of crashes that looked like the Grand Canyon.
-And it looked like these crashes took a looooong time to recover.
+And they took a looooong time to recover.

 What if an investor bought just before one of those Grand Canyon selloffs, I asked myself?
-Even if they dollar cost average it’s obvious they wouldn’t get back to even anytime soon.
+Even if they dollar cost average it’s obvious they didn’t get back to even anytime soon.

 And then I remembered something else…

 My Dad grumbled a lot about inflation in the late 1970s.
-I was mostly a girl-chasing teenager at the time so didn’t pay much attention, but the general message did stick with me.
+I was mostly a distracted disco-dancing teenager at the time so didn’t pay much attention, but the general message stuck with me.

-So then my question became, if the recovery from a stock market crash took a long time, wouldn’t inflation erode my real rate of return?
-Even if inflation was “low”?
+So then my question became, if the recovery from a stock market crash took a long time, wouldn’t inflation take it longer to get back to even?

-That’s not a theoretical question.
-Because at some point you’re going to spend the proceeds.
+A recovery in real terms is not a theoretical exercise.
+Because sooner or later you’re going to spend the proceeds.

-If it took ten years for stocks to recover, for example, I might have earned back the $20,000 I lost—but now the car I’d planned to buy with the proceeds cost $30,000.
-Or $40,000.
+If it took ten years for stocks to recover, for example, I might have earned back the $20,000 I had before the crash—but now the car I’d planned to buy with the proceeds cost $30,000.
+Or $60,000.
 Show me all the long-term charts you want, Mr. Mainstream Stock Broker, but I still can’t afford to buy that car.

-Therefore, telling me the S&P 500 has returned to its nominal (same dollar price) high isn’t good enough.
-Some of these bear markets last so long that I have to factor in the erosion of purchasing power in those dollars.
+Therefore, showing me the S&P 500 has returned to its nominal (same dollar price) high isn’t good enough.
+Some of these bear markets last long enough that I have to factor in the erosion of purchasing power in those dollars.
 This reality is especially critical to consider if you’re a retiree.
 And it’s important for everyone now with inflation soaring.